Company Registration in Malta

 Limited liability structure

-Business-Friendly Environment: Malta has cultivated a business-friendly environment, characterized by a straightforward and efficient regulatory framework.
-The country actively encourages foreign investment, and its legal system is based on English common law, providing familiarity and confidence to international businesses.
+Malta has developed a business-friendly environment; the regulatory environment is straightforward, clear, and efficient.
+The country is actively encouraging foreign investment, and its legal system is based on English common law—a fact that instills confidence in international businesses.

-Tax Incentives: Malta’s tax regime is one of the most appealing aspects for businesses.
-The corporate tax rate is 35%, but Malta operates a full imputation system.
-This means that shareholders are entitled to a refund of the tax paid by the company, resulting in an effective tax rate that can be as low as 5%.
-Additionally, Malta has an extensive network of double taxation agreements.
+The Malta tax regime is one of the most attractive features to businesses.
+A standard corporate tax rate of 35% applies; however, Malta adopts a full imputation system.
+Hence, shareholders are entitled to a refund of the tax paid by the company, which can drop the effective tax rate as low as 5%.
+In addition, Malta has an extensive network of double taxation agreements.

-Financial Services Hub: Malta has established itself as a reputable financial services hub within the European Union.
-The country’s regulatory framework is compliant with EU standards, making it an attractive location for financial institutions, fintech companies, and other businesses in the financial sector.
+Malta has indeed come out to be a reputable financial services hub within the European Union.
+The regulatory framework of this country is compliant with EU standards; thus, it comes out to be very attractive for financial institutions, fintech companies, as well as other businesses operating within the financial sector.

 - Shipping and yachting